centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 }
 ```

-You need to provide the country to make sure Centra gives back a payment button with the proper currency, this is also why you need the country selector in the top of your checkout.
+You need to provide the country to make sure Centra gives back a payment button with the proper currency, this is also why you need the country selector at the top of your checkout.

 You will get back a snippet, like this: